 If the grey skies and piles of work are bringing you down, Key West offers an idyllic weekend getaway – warm weather, crystal clear water, and romantic sunsets.
 However, I’m sure you also know that these destination traits aren’t unique to Key West alone.
 What is, though, is the charm, character, and quintessential 1950s vibe of Ibis Bay Beach resort.

 Ibis Bay is not your run-of-the-mill chic resort – not the cookie-cutter classy you’ll find in Palm Beach.
-Ibis is different, in a refreshing way.
+Ibis is different in a refreshing way.
 It’s disarmingly funky.
-It’s a place where 1950s Havana meets modern amenities, and rooms are colorfully decorated with classic Key West and Cuban art, many including private hammocks and garden areas.
+It’s where 1950s Havana meets modern amenities, and rooms are colorfully decorated with classic Key West and Cuban art, including private hammocks and garden areas.

 For 1950’s glamour with modern luxuries, the Ibis Bay Beach resort is a great choice.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.